rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 a) Transcribe the title and [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/) from the preferred source of information, and name the other expressions(s) in a contents note (see [Note on manifestation, 9.3.32](/DCRMR/additional-notes/Note-on-manifestation/#9332-contents-notes))

-b) Make a separate description for each separately titled expression, linking the separate descriptions with “With” notes (see [Issued with, 9.34.3.1](/DCRMR/additional-notes/Issued-with/#9.34.3.1))
+b) Make a separate description for each separately titled expression, linking the separate descriptions with “With” notes (see [On carrier unit with, 9.34.3.1](/DCRMR/additional-notes/On-carrier-unit-with/#9.34.3.1))

 c) Supply a collective title from one of the sources listed at [0.1.7.1](/DCRMR/general-rules/Data-provenance/#0.1.7.1).